movsoftware/ttgo-tbeam-lorawan-mapper/README.md

-## TTGO T-Beam Tracker for The Things Network
+## TTGO T-Beam Tracker for LoRaWAN Systems

-Current version: 1.2.1
+Current version: 0.0.8

-Uploads GPS data from the TTGO T-Beam to [The Things Network](https://www.thethingsnetwork.org) (TTN) and [TTN Mapper](https://ttnmapper.org) for tracking and determining signal strength of LoRaWAN gateways and nodes.
+Uploads GPS data from the TTGO T-Beam to any LoRaWAN compatible system for tracking and determining signal strength of LoRaWAN gateways and nodes.

-#### Based on the code from [xoseperez/ttgo-beam-tracker](https://github.com/xoseperez/ttgo-beam-tracker), with excerpts from [dermatthias/Lora-TTNMapper-T-Beam](https://github.com/dermatthias/Lora-TTNMapper-T-Beam) to fix an issue with incorrect GPS data being transmitted to The Things Network.
-I also added support for the 915 MHz frequency (North and South America). [lewisxhe/TTGO-T-Beam](https://github.com/lewisxhe/TTGO-T-Beam) was referenced for enabling use on the newer T-Beam board (Rev1).

-This is a LoRaWAN node based on the [TTGO T-Beam](https://github.com/LilyGO/TTGO-T-Beam) development platform using the SSD1306 I2C OLED display.
-It uses a RFM95 by HopeRF and the MCCI LoRaWAN LMIC stack.
-This sample code is configured to connect to The Things Network using the US 915 MHz frequency by default, but can be changed to EU 868 MHz.

-NOTE: There are now 2 versions of the TTGO T-BEAM, the first version (Rev0) and a newer version (Rev1).
-The GPS module on Rev1 is connected to different pins than Rev0.
-This code has been successfully tested on REV0, and is in the process of being tested on REV1.
-See the end of this README for photos of eah board.
+#### Based on the code from [kizniche/ttgo-tbeam-ttn-tracker](https://github.com/kizniche/ttgo-tbeam-ttn-tracker)

 ### Setup

-1. Follow the directions at [espressif/arduino-esp32](https://github.com/espressif/arduino-esp32) to install the board to the Arduino IDE and use board 'T-Beam'.
+1. Install Visual Studio Code and Platform IO.

 2. Install the Arduino IDE libraries: